Haoming02/comfyui-resharpen/README.md

 ﻿# ComfyUI ReSharpen
-This is an Extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), which allows you to increase or decrease the amount of details of the generation during the Stable Diffusion pipeline.
+This is an Extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), which allows you to increase or decrease the amount of details generated during the Stable Diffusion pipeline.

 > **ie.** This is not just a postprocessing filter